SAP/common-data-model/README.md

 Get started by creating CDM documents based on the JSON schemas provided here.

+## Requirements

+No setup is required to use the contents of this project.

 ## Contributing

 The CDM development is driven by SAP internally and we don't accept external contributions for this project.